What do people like (and dislike) about Minturno?

 When we asked expats and global nomads what they like and dislike about living in Minturno, they replied...

 "Expats and digital nomads living in Minturno appreciate the city's close proximity to the Mediterranean Sea, which provides a variety of outdoor activities and stunning views.
 They also enjoy the city's rich cultural heritage, with its many historical sites and monuments.
 Additionally, Minturno is known for its delicious cuisine, with a variety of local restaurants and cafes.
-On the other hand, expats and digital nomads may find the city's limited public transportation system to be a challenge, as well as the lack of English-speaking locals," remarked another expat in Minturno, Italy.
+On the other hand, expats and digital nomads may find the city's limited public transportation system to be a challenge, as well as the lack of English-speaking locals," explained one expat living in Minturno, Italy.

 Other Questions: